asoorji/sorting_algorithms/README.md

- My Sorting algorithms written in C usig Big O notation
+ My Sorting algorithms written in C using Big O notation partnered with josh